axrs/flockup/docs/3_Event_detail.md

 ![Image](./images/3_3.jpg)

 4. Finally, let's add in the event image again to bring some colour to the page.
-For reuseability, move the `imageOrPlaceholder` function into a `ui.dart` and tweak it to take an event map.
+For reuseability, move the `imageOrPlaceholder` function out of our `main.dart` and move it into a `ui.dart`.
+Tweak the function to accept and event map as the argument and extract the photo from that event.

+   > Don't forget to include the `package:flutter/material.dart` in `ui.dart` and update `main.dart` to reflect the changed function location

 ```dart
 //event_details.dart